mrwweb/acf-helper-functions/README.md

 ## WHY?

 It gets annoying to repeat so much code to output a simple ACF field.
-You have to test if the field is there, add a label, add schema.org markup, etc.

-This tries to help take care of that though I don't expect it to handle things as complicated as a Repeater field.
+You have to test if the field is there, add a label, add schema.org markup, etc. This tries to help take care of some of the most common and repetitive output patterns.

 ## ARGUMENTS